azoght/coding-club-alexander-academy/Week3.md

 Hello!
 Hello!
 ```
-As you can probably infer from the code above the *range()* function determines how many times the code inside the loop will be ran.
+As you can probably infer from the code above, the *range()* function determines how many times the code inside the loop will be ran.

 Did you know that you can also use a sequence (such as a string or a list) as the basis for a for loop?
 Here's a simple example.
 ```python